rain-dream/edfmbasedTunnelInflowCalculation/README.md

 # Reproducible Case
 This repository contains the MATLAB source code and a minimal working example for the paper "Coupled effects of fracture spatial distribution and rock matrix permeability on tunnel water inflow: An EDFM-based investigation".
-It implements an embedded discrete fracture model (EDFM)-based method for simulating steady-state groundwater inflow into a tunnel in fractured rock masses.
+It implements an embedded discrete fracture model (EDFM)-based method for simulating steady-state groundwater inflow into a tunnel in fractured rock masses."

 ## 1 Case Configuration
 ### 1.1 Model Domain & Boundary Conditions